Curriculum

 By the end of this course, you’ll be able to do the following:

-- Distinguish between the impacts of racial and ethnic groups on the criminal justice system
+- Analyze the impact of racial disparities in the criminal justice system

 -